tarwn/lessthandot-hugo/blogs/content/posts/2013-01-23-do-not-disable-foreign-keys.md

 The developer proceeds to search and finds a solution to get beyond the error.
 The developer sends the solution to the DBA as follows.

-Please execute the following on server A in database B.  I’ll let you know when to run the next step when I finish getting something done.
+Please execute the following on server A in database B.  I'll let you know when to run the next step when I finish getting something done.

 sql
 EXEC sp_msforeachtable "ALTER TABLE ?
 NOCHECK CONSTRAINT all"
 ```

-We’ll stop here and discuss this situation.
+We'll stop here and discuss this situation.

 **The Situation**

 This example is being written exactly how it has played out thousands of times in real-life data teams.
 It has happened to me hundreds of times and the request has always been denied.
 Although the request has been denied, I also replied to it with a solution that will maintain the integrity of the database.

-Before going into the solution and reasons not to disable the foreign key, I chose this example because it has a common situation in which the primary key is a critical table but the table where the foreign key resides isn’t.
+Before going into the solution and reasons not to disable the foreign key, I chose this example because it has a common situation in which the primary key is a critical table but the table where the foreign key resides isn't.
 The foreign key table has been setup to primarily act as a reporting solution.
 Even with this situation, the foreign key constraint should not be disabled.
 If the foreign key constraint is disabled in order to remove the primary key rows, we are breaking the referential integrity of the foreign key table.
 This can lead to report failures, queries that may need to look back at the primary keys for critical data as it moves through an analytical reporting solution or predictive analytical solutions, from either returning no data or inaccurate data.

 The best practice in this situation is to never break the referential integrity of the database.
 To do so is a form of laziness in maintaining the data as it has been defined by the business needs and overall design implemented to store the data accurately.